2023 Heligoland ship collision: Investigation

-The cause of the collision is not publicly known.
 The German Federal Bureau for Maritime Casualty Investigation (Bundesstelle für Seeunfalluntersuchung, BSU) in Hamburg began investigating the cause of the accident.
 The BSU says it is a "very serious maritime accident" and that the investigation is being conducted together with the freighters' two flag states - Bahamas and Great Britain.
 On 25 October 2023 it was reported that the responsible maritime accident investigation authority in Great Britain, the Marine Accident Investigation Branch, was taking over the management of the joint investigation; the general manager of the Association of German Shipowners, Martin Kröger, stated that it is "far too early to say what was the cause of the accident".

 In October 2024, the UK MAIB released its preliminary investigation report.